compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 # Real data integration

-Please note these exercises are real examples of analysis carried out by computational biologists working on human genetic variation.
-Even though they might be solved in relatively few lines of standard UNIX tools (`curl`, `head`, `wc`, `awk`) and bioinformatics software (`vcftools`), they are extremely complex, and will process somewhat big amounts of data.
+Please note these exercises are meant to provide a real use case of computational biology applied to human genetic variation.
+Even though some of them might be solved in relatively few lines of standard UNIX tools (`curl`, `head`, `wc`, `awk`) and bioinformatics software (`vcftools`), they are complex, and will process somewhat big amounts of data.

 ## Exercise 33